What is a divisional organizational structure?

 So what type of organization is well-suited for a divisional organizational structure?

-Big companies that produce many goods, work across many locations, or provide goods to a wide range of demographics work best with a divisional organizational structure.
+Large companies that produce a wide range of goods, operate across multiple locations, or cater to diverse demographics tend to work best with a divisional organizational structure.

 What are some divisional organizational structure advantages and disadvantages?